yemmycode/AirBnB_clone/web_static/README.md

-This is the web static file
+This is the AirBnB web static Project